kubernetes-sigs/kustomize/kyaml/openapi/README.md

 The compiled-in schema version should maximize API availability with respect to all actively supported Kubernetes versions.
 For example, while 1.20, 1.21 and 1.22 are the actively supported versions, 1.21 is the best choice.
 This is because 1.21 introduces at least one new API and does not remove any, while 1.22 removes a large set of long-deprecated APIs that are still supported in 1.20/1.21.

-### Update the built-in schema to a new version
+### Generating additional schema

-In the Makefile in this directory, update the `API_VERSION` to your desired version.
+If you'd like to change the default schema version, then in the Makefile in this directory, update the `API_VERSION` to your desired version.

 You may need to update the version of Kind these scripts use by changing `KIND_VERSION` in the Makefile in this directory.
 You can find compatibility information in the [kind release notes](https://github.com/kubernetes-sigs/kind/releases).